wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 - <strong>Consent Expiration</strong>

 When the consent validity period expires, the bank has to set the consent status as expired.
-In order for the Client to access customer information again, the customer needs to regrant the consent.
+In order for the client application to access customer information again, the customer needs to regrant the consent.

 ------------------------------------------------------------------------
 ###WSO2 Open Banking Accelerator
 WSO2 Open Banking Accelerator speeds up the open banking journey for a bank.
-It reduces the complexity of configuring and implementing the core open banking components such as TPP Onboarding/Client registration, Strong Customer Authentication /Consumer Authentication, and consent management.
+It reduces the complexity of configuring and implementing the core open banking components such as client registration, Strong Customer Authentication /Consumer Authentication, and consent management.